Parameter estimation and uncertainty quantification using information geometry: Results

 \subsection{SIR epidemic model}

 The SIR model describes the dynamics of epidemic transmission through a population \cite{Murray2002}.
 Populations are assumed to be comprised of susceptible, $s(t)$, infected, $i(t)$, and recovered, $r(t)$, individuals.
 The total population, $\mathscr{N}$, is held constant.
 When analysing the SIR model in this work, we consider each population as a proportion of the total population, such that $S(t) = s(t)/\mathscr{N}$, $I(t) = i(t)/\mathscr{N}$, and $R(t) = r(t)/\mathscr{N}$.
 Quantities $\mathscr{N}$, $s(t)$, $i(t)$ and $r(t)$ are dimensional with dimensions of number of individuals, whereas $S(t) \in [0,1]$, $I(t) \in [0,1]$ and $R(t) \in [0,1]$ are dimensionless quantities with the property that $S(t)+I(t)+R(t)=1$.
+While the coral re-growth process considered in the population model examples takes place over many years, epidemic occur over a timescale of days or weeks.
+As such, we now take $t$ to represent time as measured in days, rather than years.
 The parameters of the SIR model are the infection rate, $\beta$ [day$^{-1}$], and the rate at which infected individuals are removed, $\gamma$ [day$^{-1}$], for example, via recovery from the infection:

 Alongside $\beta$ and $\gamma$ we could also treat the initial conditions; $S(0)$, $I(0)$ and $R(0)$, as unknown parameters to be estimated.
 The standard SIR model presented in Equation (\ref{eq:SIRmodel}) is sufficient for our purposes in this work, however numerous extensions to the SIR model are considered in the literature.
 These extensions incorporate factors such as age structure, birth and death, exposed but not yet infected individuals, seasonality, competition between infectious strains, waning immunity, vaccination and spatial structure \cite{Carcione2020,Murray2002,Papst2019,Roberts2007}.